tushar8871/java-gradle-starter-project/README.md

-# java-gradle-starter-project
+# create-custom-styles-blog

-Here is a starter project for the ArcGIS Runtime SDK for Java with Gradle.
+This is a project to demonstrate the use of custom style files in an ArcGIS Runtime application.
+The process of creating and using the custom style in this app is discussed in this [blog](https://www.esri.com/arcgis-blog/?s=#&products=api-java).

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.